Reading Wiener in 2025

 “There is no need to ask what is the toughest or most tolerable regime, for it is within the system itself that the forces struggling against the organization of power are elaborated.”

-The ontological crisis defined by Deleuze—where the dividual is ground down to a numerical norm—is not a novel consequence of digital technology, but a refinement of a core conflict embedded in 19th-century probability theory.
-This intellectual debt, dating back to Wiener’s foundational environment, lies in the intense, fraught relationship between Russian mathematicians Pafnuty Chebyshev and Andrey Markov.
+The ontological crisis defined by Deleuze — where the subject is decomposed to a numerical norm or a data-stream — is not a novel consequence of digital technology.
+It can be read as the refinement of a core conflict embedded in 19th-century probability theory.
+This inheritance, which later shaped Wiener’s Wiener’s cybernetic environment, originates in the intense, fraught relationship between Russian mathematicians Pafnuty Chebyshev and Andrey Markov.

-Cybernetics becomes the applied triumph of the Markovian worldview; control is the engineering of ergodicity into social life.
-Homeostasis becomes political when the “dividual” is the Markovian subject: a state vector without history.
+Engineering choice determines whether Markovian assumptionas are embraced or resisted.
+When moral friction is absent, cybernetics risks becoming the applied triumph of the Markovian worldview; the deliberate engineering of ergodicity into social life.
+Homeostasis becomes political when the subject is reduced to a state vector without history.

 “The first great principle of cybernetics is that the only relevant model of a calculating machine is another calculating machine; and this means that the only relevant model of man as an economic agent is an information-processing entity with the same constitutive characteristics as a digital computer.”

-Ubi solitudines, ibi libertas—where there are solitudes, there is liberty—is the classical aphorism that cybernetic governance seeks to abolish.
+Ubi solitudines, ibi libertas where there are solitudes, there is liberty

-The conceptual pressures imposed by the cybernetic logic—the extinction of purpose, the dissolution of the individual, and the inevitable decay toward a statistical norm—find dramatic prefiguration in the nightmare world of George Orwell’s Nineteen Eighty-Four.
+The conceptual pressures imposed by the cybernetic logic—the extinction of purpose, the dissolution of the individual, and the inevitable decay toward a statistical norm—are dramatically prefigured in the nightmare world of George Orwell’s Nineteen Eighty-Four.

 The subversive handbook the protagonist Winston Smith receives, The Theory and Practice of Oligarchical Collectivism, purportedly written by the Party’s nemesis, Emmanuel Goldstein, serves as the ultimate critique of power.
 Ultimately revealed as part of a trap orchestrated by loyal Inner Party member O’Brien, the book’s text provides the theoretical basis for the totalitarian society of Oceania, outlining the chilling motivation behind the massive effort of surveillance and repression: power is accumulated and retained solely for its own sake.

 The Party’s philosophy, Oligarchical Collectivism, is deliberately paradoxical, encapsulated by the slogans “War is Peace,” “Freedom is Slavery,” and “Ignorance is Strength.”
-The term itself is a contradiction: Oligarchy (rule by a few) is merged with Collectivism (emphasis on the group over the individual).
+The term itself is a contradiction: Oligarchy is the rule by a few, and Collectivism conversely emphasizes the group over the individual.
 The regime uses this contradiction, enforced through doublethink, to concentrate all power in the hands of a small elite while demanding total self-sacrifice and loyalty from its members.

 As the text explains, the secure basis of the oligarchy lies in collectivism.
 The Party (the oligarchy) uses the vocabulary of English Socialism (“Ingsoc”) to justify the expropriation of all private property, yet this property is transferred to the control of the state and therefore the elite.
 This allows the elite to maintain absolute power and economic inequality while preventing the masses from having any standard of comparison or independent thought.
 Without such standards, they may not even recognize their own oppression.